 The state ranked 32nd in the country for health inspection reports.
 66% of Mississippi nursing homes received less than average health inspection reports.

 A report by Medicare into 205 of Mississippi’s nursing homes found that 31% (63) of the homes that are routinely inspected were failing to provide a satisfactory level of care and that serious deficiencies in care were leading to harm being caused to the residents at those homes.

 While there is an expectation that a nursing home will look after your loved one in the evening of their life, it is an unfortunate fact that you must keep a close eye on how your elderly relative is being cared for.
 The very fact that you are an observant visitor may help to avoid potential abuse, but if you do notice anything worrying, you should take action as soon as possible.
 The first step would be to let the management of the nursing home know what your concerns are and it is best to back this up in writing.
-Keep a record of every visit you make and include any concerns you have about the level of care and how the management or staff respond to concerns raised or complaints made.
+Keep a record of every visit you make and include any concerns you have about the level of care and how the management or staff responds to concerns raised or complaints made.

 The Mississippi Department of Human Services is meant to ensure that all nursing homes provide adequate care for residents under the state’s Vulnerable Adults Act.
 If there is any concern about the level of care being substandard or that you think that your loved one is being abused or is in danger of their life you should call the Mississippi Centralized Intake Unit to register your concern.